karambarakat/myportfolio/_docker.md

   npm install -g node-gyp
 ```

-just for reference I made a container that runs a cloudflare tunnel that sometime can be helpfull
+just for reference I made a container that runs a cloudflare tunnel that sometime can be helpful

 ```dockerfile
 WORKDIR /usr/bin